UdUdof/data-analytics-projects/sql/Employee Analytics/README.md

 ---
  ### 2) Employee Performance Analysis
  a) How many employees have a performance score of 5.0 OR below 3.5
+     This analysis identifies how many employees have either a top performance score of 5.0 or a low score below 3.5, highlighting both high achievers and those who may need           additional support.
   ```sql
    SELECT
 	CASE